 Anal skin tags are a common and benign skin issue.
 They may feel like small bumps or raised areas on the anus.
-It’s not uncommon to have multiple skin tags at once.
+It’s common to have multiple skin tags at once.

-Keep reading to learn more about why anal skin tags form, how they’re diagnosed, and what to expect from treatment.
+Read to learn how anal skin tags form, how they’re diagnosed, and what to expect from treatment.

-If a blood vessel near the anus swells or becomes enlarged, it can result in a skin tag.
-This is because the extra skin remains even after the swelling has gone down.
+If a blood vessel near the anus swells or enlarges, it can result in a hemorrhoid.
+The excess skin that a hemorrhoid produces becomes a skin tag.
+The extra skin might remain even after the swelling has gone down.

-Bulging or swollen blood vessels are often caused by:
+Bulging or swollen blood vessels can occur due to:

 - heavy lifting

-If you’ve had hemorrhoids or other blood vessel conditions around the anus, you may be more likely to develop anal skin tags.
+If you’ve had hemorrhoids or other blood vessel conditions in your anal area, you may be more likely to develop anal skin tags.

-Although anal skin tags are benign, they can still be a concern.
-That’s why it’s a good idea to ask your doctor to confirm the bump or bulge you feel is the result of a skin tag and not something else, such as a tumor or blood clot.
+Although anal skin tags are benign, they can still be a cause for concern.
+That’s why it’s a good idea to ask your doctor to confirm that the bump or bulge you feel is the result of a skin tag and not something else, such as a tumor or blood clot.

 If your doctor needs additional information to make a diagnosis, they may also use one of two procedures to look inside the anal opening and the rectum.
 Both an anoscopy and a sigmoidoscopy can help rule out any underlying rectal conditions or concerns, such as cancer.